lcy-seso/LearningNotes/paper_notes/dl-models/nlp/RNN-modeling/RNN_Variants_Slides_190820/RNN_Variants.md

 <font size=5>

-# Summary: csore of LSTM
+# Summary: core of LSTM

 1. Introduce the cell memory (GRU has no cell).
 1. In LSTM, history information flow along with the redline, and no non-linear squashing function is applied.